flipt-io/flipt-client-sdks/flipt-client-ruby/README.md

     cargo build --release
     ```

 This should generate a `target/` directory in the root of this repository, which contains the dynamically linked library built for your platform.
-This dynamic library will contain the functionality necessary for the Ruby client to make FFI calls.

 2. You'll need to copy the dynamic library to the `flipt-client-ruby/lib/ext` directory.
 This is a temporary solution until we can figure out a better way to package the libraries with the gem.